On this page: Description, Step by Step, Filters, Actions, User Variables, Field Labels, Rule Files, Example Rule Files

 is not empty

-<not available> These filters can be used to test whether a field is empty or not empty.
+The filters above test whether a field is empty or not empty.

 Place Style equal to